 In another study, a research group found that one in five women have traveled solo, with millennials taking the biggest slice of the pie.
 There’s a significant increase in women pinning solo travel ideas on Pinterest as well.
 Businesses are riding the wave, too; women-only travel companies are appearing here and there.
 Obviously, this trend is no lie.

-So why are women suddenly interested to travel alone?
-For one, modern women are more adventurous and independent than ever before; they have higher positions at work and earn more money than they used too.
-Many are also forgoing spa holidays and staycations in exchange of a real, meaningful adventure.
+Why are women suddenly interested to travel alone?
+For one, modern women are more adventurous and independent than ever before; they have higher positions at work and earn more money than they use to.
+Many are also forgoing spa holidays and staycations in exchange of more adventurous travel.